Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Case Studies

-\paragraph{Understanding App Store requirements.} Apple requires that developers declare all data collected in the app, including the practices of third party partners, except for certain scenarios that wherein disclosure is deemed optional~\cite{Apple:PrivacyLabelDetails}.
-While apps like Modern Milkman, Script, and Best Buy (\#6, \#9, \#14 in~\autoref{tab:traffic-collection}) fill their privacy labels with multiple data categories under the \textit{Data Linked to You} and \textit{Data Not Linked to You} privacy types, they fail to to do the same while declaring \textit{Data Used to Track You}.
-Their privacy policies include statements highlighting third-party data collection and sharing for advertising and advertising measurement purposes, indicating the developers' understanding of such activity.
-However, despite the App Store requiring the disclosure of all data collection practices, it is possible that the developers' interpretation of optional caveats affect their creation of privacy labels.
-For example, the period tracking app, Maya (\#15 in~\autoref{tab:traffic-collection}), declared the sharing of \textit{Usage Data} for tracking users, but the third party libraries that it uses additionally collect and use identifiers and device information to track users~\cite{Meta:Guidelines,GoogleAnalytics:Disclosures}.
+\paragraph{\textbf{Understanding App Store requirements.}} Apple requires that developers declare all data collected in the app, including the practices of third-party partners, except for certain scenarios wherein disclosure is deemed optional~\cite{Apple:PrivacyLabelDetails}.
+While apps like Venmo, Southwest Airlines, Open Table, and Indeed (\#1, \#4, \#6, \#11 in~\autoref{tab:traffic-collection}) fill their privacy labels with multiple data categories under the \textit{Data Linked to You} and \textit{Data Not Linked to You} privacy types, they fail to do the same while declaring \textit{Data Used to Track You}.
+Their privacy policies include statements highlighting third-party data collection and sharing for advertising and measurement purposes, indicating the developers' understanding of such activity.
+However, despite the App Store requiring the disclosure of all data collection practices, the developers' interpretation of optional caveats may affect their creation of privacy labels.
+For example, the period tracking app, Maya (\#24 in~\autoref{tab:traffic-collection}), declared the sharing of \textit{Usage Data} for tracking users, but the third-party libraries that it uses additionally collect and use identifiers and device information to track users~\cite{Meta:Guidelines,GoogleAnalytics:Disclosures}.

-\paragraph{Understanding Apple's Definition of Tracking.} Apple provides definition of practices that it considers to fall under \textit{Tracking}, along with examples and caveats~\cite{Apple:PrivacyLabelDetails}.
-However, recent work has found that developers find it difficult to understand this definition and correctly declare data collection that is used to track users~\cite{li-understanding-2022}.
-Apps like Axolochi, WebMD, and Food Network Magazine (\#7, \#12, and \#13 in~\autoref{tab:traffic-collection}) acknowledge the use of tracking technologies in their privacy policies.
-However, the absence of similar declaration in privacy labels can possibly source from confusion around their understanding of Apple's definition of tracking.
+\paragraph{\textbf{Understanding Apple's Definition of Tracking.}} Apple details practices that it considers to fall under \textit{Tracking}, along with examples and caveats~\cite{Apple:PrivacyLabelDetails}.
+However, recent work has found that developers find it difficult to understand this definition and correctly declare data collection used to track users~\cite{li-understanding-2022}.
+Apps like Axolochi, WebMD, and Food Network Magazine (\#19, \#21, and \#22 in~\autoref{tab:traffic-collection}) acknowledge the use of tracking technologies in their privacy policies.
+However, the absence of similar declarations in privacy labels can stem from confusion around their understanding of Apple's definition of tracking.
+A recent study by Li et al.~\cite{li-understanding-2022} showed that developers find it difficult to correctly identify data linked to users and data used to track users.